Note: this guidance is under review.

-- GSBPM is the process followed by ONS to produce statistical outputs.
+GSBPM is the process followed by the Office for National Statistics (ONS) to produce statistical outputs.
 In autumn 2012, the ONS Design Authority made the decision to adopt GSBPM terminology for its business processes which brought us in line with other National Statistical Institutes (NSIs).

-- GSPBM (previously known as the Statistical Value Chain (SVC)) was produced by UN/OECD/Eurostat.
+GSPBM (previously known as the Statistical Value Chain (SVC)) was produced by the United Nations (UN), the Organisation for Economic Cooperation and Development (OECD) and Eurostat.
 It ensures the same terminology is used by all when referring to statistical business processes.
-A GSBPM revision Task Force was initiated in 2013 with representatives from a range of NSIs, including ONS.
+A GSBPM revision task force was initiated in 2013 with representatives from a range of NSIs, including ONS.
 There are limited changes to the model itself, but many more improvements, additions and clarifications to the supporting documentation.

 Carrying out risk assessment of statistical outputs is an essential part of identifying, prioritising and addressing risks.
 This approach is known in industry as “Value Engineering” and can be used to assign a red to green status for statistical outputs, providing a high level picture of the risks.
 These assessments enable producers to gain a strong view on strengths and vulnerabilities to help prioritise strategic developments including process improvements, methods reviews and investment in systems.